nine7nine/Linux-NSPA/Documentation/userspace-api/winesync.rst

 ioctl reference
 ===============

 All operations on the device are done through ioctls.
-There are three structures used in ioctl calls::
+There are four structures used in ioctl calls::

    struct winesync_sem_args {